CarbonScript/documentation/docs/Basics/Data Type.md

 `void` expresses: "Not any type", it is often used in the function return type, and it is used to express this function without returning any value.
 But it cannot be used to declare variable's data type.

+## NaN

+NaN is of type number.
+It means "illegal number", and the result of arithmetic operation of any number and NaN is equal to NaN

 ## Type Convert